Helen Appo Cook: Colored Women's League

 Later in 1898, W.E.B.
 DuBois invited Helen Cook to submit a paper for the third annual Atlanta Conference of Negro Problems held at Atlanta University.
 The purpose of the conference series (1896–1914) was to identify difficulties the African American community faced and suggest solutions.
 Others invited to submit papers included Rev. Henry Hugh Proctor of First Congregational Church (Atlanta, Georgia), journalist and attorney Lafayette M. Hershaw, and Miss Minnie L. Perry, board member of the Carrie Steele Orphanage.
 Helen Cook's paper outlined the accomplishments of the CWL, including the enrollment of more than 100 children in its kindergartens.

-Over time, the Colored Women's League established a training center for kindergarten teachers as well as maintained seven free kindergartens and several day nurseries.
+Over time, the Colored Women's League established a training center for kindergarten teachers and maintained seven free kindergartens and several day nurseries.
 The league also established sewing schools, night schools and penny-saving banks.

-By 1903, the league had a permanent building at 1931 12th Street, Northwest which offered temporary room, board and a day nursery.
+By 1903, the league had a permanent building at 1931 12th Street, Northwest, which offered temporary room, board, and a day nursery.
 Additionally, with Helen Cook still the elected president, the organization had the largest membership of any African American women's club in the country, according to historian Fannie Barrier Williams.

-From its inception, league members envisioned a national organization, according to an 1893 article by founding member, Mary Church Terrell.
-"The Colored Women's League recently organized in Washington has cordially invited women in all parts of the country to unite with it, so that we may have a national organization," she wrote.
+League members envisioned a national organization from its inception, according to an 1893 article by founding member Mary Church Terrell.
+"The Colored Women's League recently organized in Washington has cordially invited women in all parts of the country to unite with it so that we may have a national organization," she wrote.